andrii-bakulin/DustGUI/README.md

 }
 ```

-PS: Linking of editor `.LinkEditor(this).` is optional, but values will be updated more friendly when you'll change them by dragging starting with click on the title of the object.
+PS: Linking of editor `LinkEditor(this)` is optional, but if you link editor then values will be updated more friendly when you'll change them by dragging starting with click on the title of the object.

 ## Bug Reporting and Feature Requests